A 'Mini-Organ' Delivering Real Insulin in Real Time

 Want to know more?
 Read the BioHub FAQ.

-The Diabetes Research Institute has begun a pilot trial to test the omentum as a transplant site together with one of the platforms for a DRI BioHub.
+The Diabetes Research Institute is conducting a pilot trial to test the omentum as a transplant site together with one of the platforms for a DRI BioHub.

 Read the Pilot Trial FAQ.

 If you are interested in applying for this pilot trial and future clinical trials, you can download the Islet Transplant Application form here.